acariaC/hex2RGB/README.md

 # hex2RGB

-This is a simple Python program that converts hexadecimal color codes to RGB color format.
+'hex2RGB' is a simple Python program that converts hexadecimal color codes to RGB color format.
 I personally use it to use 'Adobe Color' to extract colors and convert them into RGB format.

 ## Usage